-The next step in updating the plan includes updating the NYC Risk Landscape, a document that serves as a physical communications vehicle for the general public.
-Scheduled for publication in Spring 2019, the update will consolidate the information from 2019 HMP website into a publicly available document.
+In the Spring of 2019, NYCEM updated and released the NYC Risk Landscape: A Guide to Hazard Mitigation, a document that serves as a physical communications vehicle for the general public.
+This update consolidates the information from 2019 HMP website into a publicly available document.

-After FEMA approves New York City’s 2019 HMP, the City will formally adopt the plan by executive order, as it has done in the past.
+After FEMA approved New York City’s 2019 HMP, the City formally adopted the plan by executive order, as it has done in the past.

-The Planning Team will also continue to enhance the public-facing Hazard History and Consequence tool by updating weather data and collecting additional consequences of severe weather events from New York City agencies.
+In addition, the Planning Team continues to enhance the public-facing Hazard History and Consequence tool by updating weather data and collecting additional consequences of severe weather events from New York City agencies.

 The 2019 HMP website enables the Planning Team to publish a dynamic program that promotes hazard awareness and resiliency investments in the city, instead of producing a large, unwieldy document that can be difficult to navigate.